zur003/DeepCloner/README.md

+This repository is a fork of [DeepCloner.Core](https://github.com/adimosh/DeepCloner) which is in turn a fork of [DeepCloner](https://github.com/force-net/DeepCloner/).
+It differs from DeepCloner.Core only in that fields tagged with the "NonSerialized" attribute are not cloned, but are initialized to the default value for their type (usually either 0 or null).
+This modification was made because a common technique for performing deep clones in .Net has been to use BinaryFormatter to serialize and deserialize an object.
+However, Microsoft has deprecated the use of BinaryFormatter, and is expected to remove it completely in the release of .NET 9 at the end of 2024.
+This fork was developed specifically for use by the [ApsimInitiative](https://github.com/APSIMInitiative), which historically has employed BinaryFormetter for object cloning, but with reliance on the use of "NonSerialized" tags to prevent specific sub-fields from being included in the cloning process.

 # DeepCloner.Core

 Library with extenstion to clone objects for .NET.
 It can deep or shallow copy objects.
 In deep cloning all object graph is maintained.
 Library actively uses code-generation in runtime as result object cloning is blazingly fast.